florian-h05/openhab-js-tools/README.md

 # openHAB JS Automation Tools

-This library provides some utilites for the openHAB JS Scripting Add-On.
+This library provides some utilities for the openHAB JS Scripting Add-On.

 Please note that it depends on the [openHAB JavaScript Library](https://github.com/openhab/openhab-js), which is included in the JS Scripting Add-On by default.
 Therefore, it is only listed in the devDependencies of this package.